Omniscien Technologies’ Artificial Intelligence, Machine Translation and Language Processing Case Studies

 Customer Success Story: iflix –Seamless Workflow for Subtitling

 As Southeast Asia’s fastest growing Internet TV service, iflix needed an effective and powerful language processing and machine translation solution for generating subtitles and localizing these to shorten time to market and to reduce cost.
-The iflix vision was to have a localization workflow that provides a wholly integrated system from screenplay ingestion, automated subtitle creation, though human quality control such that desired volume levels could be handled at optimum quality, cost and within the tight delivery timelines.
+The iflix vision was to have a localization workflow that provides a wholly integrated system from screenplay ingestion, automated subtitle creation, through human quality control such that desired volume levels could be handled at optimum quality, cost and within the tight delivery timelines.
 Finally, the platform needed to provide relevant management information to allow project managers and senior management alike to efficiently manage projects, understand the ROI of the platform and track the time-to-produce of each editor for each title.
 READ MORE

 For corporate divisions like the research & development or the legal department it is crucial to protect their company’s intellectual property as well as to ensure that other parties’ rights are not infringed.
 Therefore, conducting research on patents is a necessary task of these departments.
 Besides, business intelligence often combine intellectual property data with other key business information in order to support strategic decisions.
 The importance of this research has even increased in the light of recent high-profile court cases in the high-tech domain.
 Intellectual property data and in particular patents, however, are very complex documents.
 Therefore, it requires extensive experience and knowledge in this domain, as well as rich tools and access to updated information in order to effectively do a patent research.
 READ MORE

 Customer Success Story: SAJAN – Multinational IT Company Technical Documentation